andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 He also instructed us to download the Expo app in Google Play to see the app in an Android cellphone.

+Then using this app teacher instructed us to scan the QR Code provided by the command `npm run start`.

 # Links passed in complementary materials section

 [Expo Go](https://expo.dev/go)